davidcarboni/restolino/README.md

  * ContextInitialised, ContextDestroyed,
  * application context
  * helper classes
- * full implementation of biting sarcasm above
+ * full implementation of biting sarcasm

 How it works
  * Any request that has a file extension is delegated to the servlet container